TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.8.md

 ---

-It will be health to thy navel, And marrow to thy bones.
+It will be health to your body, and nourishment to your bones.